 Ashley Bellouin’s work explores the merging of sound art, electro-acoustic composition, and instrument building.
 She focuses on the studies of sonology, psychoacoustics, and the interaction between sound and architecture.
 Her compositions emphasize and exploit the sonic potential contained within a single musical gesture, regularly using electronics to develop latent qualities.
 Spatialization, beat frequencies, auditory illusions, and microtonal tunings are frequent compositional tools.
 Ashley holds an MFA in Electronic Music from Mills College, where she was awarded the Frog Peak Collective Experimental Music Award.
 She has presented her work at the San Francisco Electronic Music Festival, Soundwave ((5)) Festival, the 26th Annual SEAMUS National Conference, the San Francisco Tape Music Festival, UC Santa Cruz, and Stanford University, among other venues.
-She has additionally been awarded a YBCAway grant from Yerba Buena Center for the Arts, and has held residencies at the Paul Dresher Ensemble Artist Residency Center, the UC Berkeley Center for New Media, and the Djerassi Resident Artists Program.
-Ashley resides in Oakland, CA, and works for Dave Smith Instruments in San Francisco.
+She has additionally been awarded a YBCAway grant from Yerba Buena Center for the Arts, and has held residencies at the Paul Dresher Ensemble Artist Residency Center, the UC Berkeley Center for New Media, the Djerassi Resident Artists Program, Sitka Center for Art and Ecology, and EMS in Stockholm, Sweden.
+Ashley resides in Oakland, CA.